DiD92/weather-api/README.md

 The first parameter is the `city_query` that consists of a city name that begins with a capitalized city name, followed by an `,` character and an **ISO 3166-1 alfa-2** country code.

+The second paramater is the `units` parameter, which helps indicate the temperature and other weather units, the valid values are the following:
+- "C": "Metric units"
+- "F": "Imperial units"
+- "K": "Standard units, (temperature in Kelvin)"

 ## Running the project

 You need to set up to environment variables before running the project: